OlivierCC/spfx-40-fantastics/README.md

 > Note: The SharePoint Framework is currently in preview and is subject to change.
 SharePoint Framework client-side web parts are not currently supported for use in production enviornments.

-This package is a sample kit of great Client Side Web Parts built on the SharePoint Framework SPFx.
+This package is a sample kit of 40 great Client Side Web Parts built on the SharePoint Framework SPFx.
-You can find here different kind of high visual web parts as carousel, images galleries, etc. OK, now there is not 40 WP templates, but we're working on it.
+You can find here different kind of high visual web parts as carousel, images galleries, custom editors, polls, charts, map, animations, etc.
 These WebParts are mainly based on best-class jQuery, React or Angular plugins and use the [sp-client-custom-fields library](https://github.com/OlivierCC/sp-client-custom-fields) to optimize the edit experience.

 ![Logo](./assets/logo_final.png)